ITV Evening News: History

 Due to the Gulf Crisis of 1991, ITN were temporarily granted a full half-hour slot each evening; the continued change of time (and length) of the bulletin around this time led to the News at 540 being known simply as the ITN News.

-On 2 March 1992, ITN News at 540 was renamed ITN Early Evening News (a name previously used in the 1980s when the bulletin did not air at its usual time).
+On 2 March 1992, the ITN News at 540 was renamed as the ITN Early Evening News - a name previously used now and again in the 1980s on occasions when the bulletin did not air at its usual time for any reason (usually as the result of a live sporting event overrunning).
 The new look made good use of ITN's impressive headquarters in London with opening sequence consisting of a camera panning across the building towards the newsdesk giving a panoramic view of the newsroom.
 John Suchet became the lead presenter, a role in which he continued until 1999.
 Barnes and Owen acted as relief presenters.

-On 6 March 1995 all of ITN's news programmes on ITV were relaunched with a more unified look, with exception to News at Ten which maintained its separate identity.
+On 5 June 1995, the ITN Early Evening News was relaunched, bringing it into line with the Lunchtime News which relaunched on 6 March.
+By the end of July, all of ITN's news programmes on ITV had been relaunched with a more unified look, with exception to News at Ten which maintained its separate identity.
 The new look, however, brought elements of News at Ten to ITN's other bulletins such as the use of the clockface of Big Ben and the News at Ten theme-tune, however the tune was rearranged differently.
 The studio at the time made heavy use of the colour blue – ITN's corporate colour at the time.
 The intro showed different images of Big Ben's clockface with the hands of the clock eventually striking the time at 5:40 – the time at which the programme began.
-Around this time, Dermot Murnaghan became the main relief presenter.
+Around this time, Dermot Murnaghan became the main relief presenter in addition to his role as the lead presenter of the Lunchtime News.